stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 This one is a bit tricky as it seems C++ `try/catch` blocks are broken.
 Here, I am working on GLIBC testing, what does that have to do with C++?

-To get a good idea of where the problem is, I tried to modify the test to test some simple ideas.
+To get a better idea of where the problem is I tried to modify the test to test some simple ideas.
 First, maybe there is a problem with catching exceptions throws from thread child functions.